Keyclic/docs-en/authentication.rst

 Use the token
 -------------

-Almost every single request to the API needs the user to be authentified.
+Almost every single request to the API needs the user to be authenticated.
 The token is sent with the Authorization header with the prefix Bearer.

 For example, to get the list of all feedbacks of the com.keyclic.app application, a user uses the endpoint :